Benefits of Breastfeeding For Baby & Moms | Breast Milk Benefits

-In this article, we will discuss all about breastfeeding: how breastmilk is preferable than formulas and supplements, benefits of breastfeeding for baby and mom, period of breastfeed, and ABCs of breastfeeding.
+In this article, we will discuss all about breastfeeding: How breast milk is preferable to formulas and supplements?
+What are the benefits of breastfeeding for the baby and mom?
+How much a mom should feed breast milk?
+What are the benefits of breast milk?
 Let us start now!

 What Is Breastfeeding?

 Breastfeeding is a natural process to nourish a baby with breast milk after birth to a specific period until the baby is able to chew or digest hard foods.
 Sometimes, it is known as nursing.
 A breast has two feeding organs with a hole that provides milk to a baby.
 Breast milk contains ideal nutrition and supports the healthy growth of a baby.

 In past eras, there was only one way to feed babies: that was the mother feeding or breastfeeding.
 All mammals feed their babies with natural milk because there is no alternative to this feed.
 When we dive deep into back eras, we come to know that when a mother was unable to feed her baby, few women in that society were asked to feed a baby.
 Though, sometimes for free as a good gesture, and sometimes this baby feed was paid.
 In the Medieval Ages, and up to the modern era, still in some places, mothers feed their babies with milk of goat that is also light and healthy for babies.
 Grownup babies still drink cows’ milk.

 Why Artificial Formulas and Supplements/Juices are Popular These Days